 Rather than constantly feeling the need to respond to those in power who do not live in the neighborhood, Beyond Repair invites neighbors to work with neighbors, using an expanded notion of what publication can be, to formulate our own questions, our own desires for what we need, and how we want to live together in the future.
+Beyond Repair exists in a constant state of becoming; discord, listening, transformation residing within its core.

 How does it sustain itself?